krishnanlab/teaching/2021-spring_compbio/learning-online.md

 * Bring unresolved questions to the Friday online class and ask me those Qs.
 * Or, just say HI and continue to do your work in the company of your peers.

-## 10. Scrum
-I have created a #scrum channel in our class Slack.
-Let's use this channel to do a daily scrum to help each other keep their work – *any school/professional work*, not just what's related to this class – on-track.
-Include studying, preparation, reading, etc.
-* At the beginning of each day you're working, post brief but specific answers to the following three Qs in this channel:
-    1. What did you do yesterday? [“Yesterday, I …“]
-    2. What will you do today? [“Today, I'm going to …“]
-    3. Are there any impediments in your way?
-* Note that scrum is not for:
-    * Problem-solving or issue resolution.
-    * Status updates or evaluating progress.
-    * Checking on anyone.
-* All issues raised here should be discussed further elsewhere, perhaps one-on-one or in group channels and with the relevant people.

-## 11. Health & Workout
+## 10. Health & Workout
-I have created a #health-workout channel on our class Slack.
+I have created a `#health-workout` channel on our class Slack.
 Let's use this channel to share our ideas and post our daily plans/goals for keeping up our mental and physical health.
 * You can post something at the beginning of the day to motivate yourself and others, and to get help from others to hold you accountable.
 * Doesn't have to 100 pushups.
 Like it is for me, even stretching for 10 min and drinking 1.5L of water is a worthy goal!!

-## 12. Fun
+## 11. Fun
-I have created a #fun channel on our class Slack.
+I have created a `#fun` channel on our class Slack.
 Let's use this channel to share your ideas/plans for engaging in a hobby or just disengaging with a Netflix show.
 * Keep them coming as when you find/take-on something new – yoga, online multiplayer games, new TV series, anything!